georgezzeng/Articles/2021-08-19-Hannah-Showcase.md

 date: 2021-08-19T12:00:00+00:00
 excerpt: During the OSG School Showcase, Hannah Moshontz, a postdoctoral fellow at UW-Madison’s Department of Psychology, described her experience of using high throughput computing (HTC) for the very first time, when taking on an entirely new project within the field of psychology.
 publish: true
-image_src: /Hannah-Showcase.jpg
+card_src: Hannah-Showcase.jpg
-image_alt: Brain Model
+card_alt: Brain Model
 author: Josephine Watkins
 publish_on:
     - osg